jentery/engl230v3/index.md

 # Schedule

 Here's the schedule for the term.
-It's subject to change, but we will use a Brightspace announcement to notify you at least two weeks in advance of any changes.
-In Brightspace, we will also update you each week on how the course is progressing.
+It's subject to change.
+We will use a Brightspace announcement to notify you at least two weeks in advance of any changes, and we will never use schedule changes to increase your workload.
+In Brightspace, we will also update you each week as to how the course is progressing.

 ## Week 1 (Sept.
 7 + 9): Hello!